yaroslavyaroslav/OpenAI-sublime-text/README.md

 - **Chat mode** powered by whatever model you'd like.
 - **GPT-4 support**.
 - **[llama.cpp](https://github.com/ggerganov/llama.cpp)**'s server, **[Ollama](https://ollama.com)** and all the rest OpenAI'ish API compatible.
-- **Separated chats histories** and assistant settings for a projects.
+- **Dedicated chats histories** and assistant settings for a projects.
 - **Ability to send whole files** or their parts as a context expanding.
 - Markdown syntax with code languages syntax highlight (Chat mode only).
 - Server Side Streaming (SSE) (i.e. you don't have to wait for ages till GPT-4 print out something).